sharifmarat/technical_blog/contents/articles/proxemics/index.md

 This term was brought by researcher Edward Hall who studied use of our spaces and how various differences in that use can make us feel more relaxed or anxious.

-One of the way to eperience such differences for me is to play volleyball with people from different countries.
+One of the way to experience such differences for me is to play volleyball with people from different countries.
 After a volleyball training everyone goes to shower.
 It clearly demonstrates sizes... of your personal and intimate spaces.
 You might also go to another city for a competition.
 Imagine 10-12 men spending lots of time together,